-Acoustic data from the Bounty Platform in 2014 were collected with appropriate acoustic settings and were of sufficient quality to estimate biomass.
-The five snapshots were all in the region to the south of the Bounty Islands where the largest aggregations were observed in 2007-13 (see Figure 2) and were in the vicinity of the main commercial fishing effort on the survey dates.
-Survey design protocols were generally followed, and all five snapshots appeared to adequately cover the aggregation.
+Acoustic data from the Bounty Platform in 2015 were collected with appropriate acoustic settings and were of adequate quality to estimate biomass.
+The four snapshots were all in the region to the south of the Bounty Islands where the largest aggregations were observed in 2007-14 (see Figure 2).
+Survey design protocols were not always achieved, and only the final snapshot in 2015 appeared to adequately cover the main SBW aggregation.

-The best biomass estimate for 2014, based on the average of all five snapshots was 11 832 t (CV 31%).
-This was only 41% of the best estimate of 28 533 t (CV 27%) from 2013, and the lowest in the industry acoustic time-series since 2004.
+The 'best' biomass estimate for 2015, based on the average of snapshots 2 and 4, was 6726 t (CV 42%).
+This was 43% lower than the best estimate from 2014, and the lowest in the industry acoustic time-series.

 Because of uncertainty about the proportion of fish surveyed every year, it is difficult to interpret results from aggregation-based acoustic surveys.
-It is uncertain whether the 75% increase in the acoustic index from 2012 to 2013 and the subsequent 41% decrease from 2013 to 2014 are a function of survey coverage, changes in the spawning SBW population, or both.
+It is uncertain whether the 75% increase in the acoustic index from 2012 to 2013 and the subsequent decline are a function of survey coverage, changes in the spawning SBW population, or both.